What you need to know regarding the 10-Digit Requirement.

 - Will customers incur long-distance or other additional charges when dialing 10-digit local numbers?

 No. The implementation of 10-digit dialing will not increase the costs of local calls.
-Chariton Valley’s service area and wireless and landline phone services will also not be impacted.
+Chariton Valley’s service area and landline phone services will also not be impacted.

 - Will current local telephone numbers still be considered local?